 It’s easy to determine if you have a contactless credit card or debit card.
 If your card is contactless, the front or back of your card will feature the Contactless Symbol, an image with four curved lines on it, similar to a sideways wifi symbol.
 If you see that symbol, your card can be used to make contactless payment.

 Making a contactless payment with your contactless credit card or debit card is as easy as Look, Tap and Go.
 When making a purchase, ‘look’ for the Contactless Symbol on the store’s payment terminal/card reader.
 Then, ‘tap’ your card by holding it flat for 1-2 seconds within a few inches of the Contactless Symbol on the payment terminal/card reader.
-There are variety of different terminals in the market so you may have to tap on, above, or below the screen.
+There are a variety of different terminals in the market so you may have to tap on, above, or below the screen.
 Once your payment is securely processed, your purchase is complete, and you are free to ‘go.’

 Contactless credit cards and debit cards are a safe and secure way to pay for things for many reasons.
 When you choose to ‘tap’ over ‘swipe,’ you avoid the threat of skimmers installed on the device that could steal your financial information from your card’s mag stripe.

-Contactless cards utilize trusted EMV Chip technology to generate a one time, transaction-specific, code that is extremely difficult for a hacker to recreate, making them effective in preventing counterfeit fraud.
+Contactless cards utilize trusted EMV Chip technology to generate a one-time, transaction-specific, code that is extremely difficult for a hacker to recreate, making them effective in preventing counterfeit fraud.
 This code is transmitted with your account number when you “tap” to pay.
-Your name, billing address and card verification code aren’t transmitted.
+Your name, billing address, and card verification code aren’t transmitted.

 Also, because your card must be placed within two inches of the card reader/terminal for your transaction to take place, you can’t accidentally pay for your items, or anyone else’s.
-And you will only be billed for your transaction once, even if you accidently tap twice.
+And you will only be billed for your transaction once, even if you accidentally tap twice.

-If you prefer to use a device such as a smart phone or watch to pay for things, you can still take advantage of contactless payments.
+If you prefer to use a device such as a smartphone or watch to pay for things, you can still take advantage of contactless payments.
 Simply load an eligible payment card into your device and when prompted at checkout, hover the device over the payment terminal/card reader the same way you would with a credit/debit card.

 Cards are issued by First National Bank of Omaha (FNBO®) pursuant to a license from Visa U.S.A., Inc. Visa and Visa Signature are registered trademarks of Visa International Service Association and used under license.